 Remember, there are separate costs for tuition, room and board, and travel to and from during breaks, parent visits, etc.

-Colleges come in all sizes, from a school in New York like Hartwick College that enrolls 2,500 students to schools like Pennsylvania State, which can enroll 30,000 or more.
+Colleges come in all sizes, from a school in like Hartwick College (NY) that enrolls 2,500 students to schools like Ohio State, which can enroll 50,000 or more.
 Which one is better?
 Well, that depends on you and what you want.
 If you grew up in a small town and went to a small high school or in a large city and attended a high school with a senior class of 3,000 only you can choose which best fits your goals.
 Whether you grew up in a city or a rural area you will need to consider factors like student-teacher ratio and if you want to be a person or a number.
 Ask yourself, if you like being places where everybody knows you, or do you like the anonymity of a crowd?
 Once you evaluate your goals, then making a clear and concise choice will be easy.

 4. “Type” of school